scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 If a different device is to be targeted, the new target device would also be configured using this design methodology of creating a bitfile.

-The Jupyter notebook itself is considered an interactive computing pool providing an interactive interface to do computation and prototyping.
+The Jupyter notebook itself is considered an interactive computing pool providing an interface to do computation and prototyping through a web browser.
 In this implementation it is meant to be an easier way for a non-hardware oriented person to be able to access a computational accelerator designed by a hardware engineer :cite:`pynq`.

 A diagram of the processing and the programmable logic is shown in Fig. :ref:`pspl`.
 The processor system is the